elunna/nerfhack-changelog/README.md

   * Humans/vampires hate gnomish objects (too small) - but otherwise they can use all other racial equipment

 The effects of wearing armor or wielding weapons you hate:
-* +2AC penalty for each piece
+* +3AC penalty for each piece
 * -d5 to-hit penalty for each piece
-* To make the mechanic obvious, you receive an explicit message when wearing or wielding any hated object.
+* You receive an explicit message when wearing or wielding any hated object.
 * You'll also receive periodic messages when fighting to remind you your to-hit is suffering.
 * When throwing items your race dislikes, they have a 1 in 7 chance of slipping - same as a cursed or greased projectile.